 - 1. Navigate to the Threat Library. - 2.
 Perform your search or load the appropriate data collection. - 3.
-Click the Actions dropdown and select the CSV option under the Export heading.
+You can further customize your export by checking the checkbox next to each object you want to include. - 4.
+Click the Export button $\stackrel{\checkmark}{=}$ and select the option to export all objects or the option to select only checked objects.